hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 and debriefing sessions.
 Find links to them on this <a href="http://pad.software-carpentry.org/pad-of-pads">Etherpad</a>, and subscribe to the calendar below to watch all that is going on throughout our community.

-<span style="background-color: #5ABEB3"> Highlighted in green</span> are key events whose delivery is the responsibility of [The Carpentries team](/team).

-<span style="background-color: #333333; color:white"> Highlighted in grey</span> are various community discussions that you are welcome to join.

 <div id='calendar' markdown="0">Community Calendar goes here</div>

 <hr>